Unit 6 Homework 3 Proving Triangles Similar

 2. ∠A ≅ ∠D 2.
 Given

 Explanation: The problem provides two sides in proportion and the included angle congruent.
-Therefore, the SAS Similarity Theorem applies directly.
+That's why, the SAS Similarity Theorem applies directly.

 Example Problem 3: Using SSS Similarity